engineerlondon/engineerlondon.github.io/_posts/2019-11-22-Breadth-First-Search.markdown

 * [Stack Overflow - BFS and DFS time complexity](https://stackoverflow.com/questions/11468621/why-is-the-time-complexity-of-both-dfs-and-bfs-o-v-e)

 # Memory: Worst case \\(O(V)\\)
-* Where V is the set of vertices / count of all nodes, since in the worst case we could have a single head node with all other nodes imediately attached, as you will see below, we will enqueue all of the child nodes before starting to dequeue them.
+* Where V is the set of vertices / count of all nodes, since in the worst case we could have a single head node with all other nodes immediately attached, as you will see below, we will enqueue all of the child nodes before starting to dequeue them.
 As the graph gets larger this could become impractical.

 # Adjacency Graph space complexity \\(O(V + E)\\)
 * It is sometimes useful to consider the cost of the actual graph since we might want to fit both the graph and the data structure required to carry out the search on one machine.